 How to Recover from Burnout

 Psychologists are the most well-trained mental health professionals and are experts at helping you to see things you might not see, like patterns of thought and behaviour that lead to burnout and work-life imbalance.
 For example, some people develop core beliefs about themselves in childhood that convince them they are simply no good.
 While beliefs like this can be completely false, they’re usually invisible and difficult to get rid of once they take root.
-People with negative self-concepts might not even know they are there and can go on to believe they must always work harder and harder, ignoring their body’s signals that rest is needed, and can buy-into the no-win situation of believing that if their work isn’t ‘perfect’ all the time, then they are a total failure.
+People with negative self-concepts might not even know they are there and can go on to believe they must always work harder and harder, ignoring their Healthy Body’s signals that rest is needed, and can buy-into the no-win situation of believing that if their work isn’t ‘perfect’ all the time, then they are a total failure.

 Arrange an appointment with one of our counsellors if you think you might be struggling with burnout or work-life imbalance.
 Or click here